To PROMOTE HEALING OF HUMAN TRAFFICKING SURVIVORS:

 - Intangibles: Respect, empowerment, options, support, love, acceptance, affirmation of skills and strengths.

-We also partner with Branded Collective (formerly T-615) who provide internships for some of our survivors.
-This provides them work experience and references.
-Future plans include jobs of all sorts for those we serve.
-Branded also donates 25% of their profits to ESTN.
+We partner with Branded Collective (formerly T-615) who provide jobs and job training for some survivors.
+This provides them work experience and references as well as job skills development.